How to install SSL certificate on Apache server in 2025

 To recap, I covered:

-- Common issues during installation and how to troubleshoot them efficiently
+• Common issues during configuration and how to troubleshoot them efficiently

 When I first started managing production environments, one of my biggest mistakes was overlooking the certificate chain.
 That led to trust warnings in browsers and unnecessary downtime.
 Once I switched to a checklist approach and automated the process with Certbot, my SSL deployments became faster and more reliable, especially across multiple Apache web servers.